Sanjana679/Sanjana679.github.io/_projects/cs5756-final-proj.md

         return proximity_reward + collision_loss
 ```

-2. _Partially Shared Rewards_: The rewards for each agent are dependent on both individual performance and collective progress.
+2._Partially Shared Rewards_: The rewards for each agent are dependent on both individual performance and collective progress.
 (This encourages a mix of selfish behavior and global coordination).

 ```python
     def partially_shared():